raielin/explore_modals/README.md

 * Creates an overlay that covers the whole viewport area, no matter how far down main content extends, or how far down user scrolls.

 ####Cons
 * Currently only basic support in Chrome and Opera.
+(Though there is a [polyfill](https://github.com/GoogleChrome/dialog-polyfill) available.)

 ##References